 My point is we all get it wrong, but it's to what degree that matters and whether we learn from our mistakes.
-Also, when we do get it wrong, it's how we deal with the situation at hand when our dependent child or our adult child decides to bring their gripe with us to the table.
+Also, when we do get it wrong, it's how we deal with the situation when our dependent child or adult child decides to bring their gripe with us to the table.

 Listening, validating, and a genuine apology is often all it takes to heal upsets along the way.

 MOST parents want the best for their children, FULL STOP.
 But, the reality is that we're all winging it and often doing the best we can with the tools we have, together with all the well-meaning advice we find along the way.